sweetkane/artscii/README.md

 ```
 ### Options
 You can specify many options to customize the way your image is converted to ascii.
 Add any number of these options after the prompt.
+These options are actually passed directly to the `ascii-image-converter` program, a third party dependency of `artscii` with many options for customizing the output.

 To output an image with color, you can run:
 ```
 artscii "a scene in the swiss alps" --color